sctg-development/ai-outlook/README.md

 # AI Outlook Add-in

-This project is an add-in for Microsoft Outlook web that integrates Groq AI or Sambanova AI and Meta Llama model capabilities into your email experience.
-It allows users to leverage the power of Groq's AI in their daily email interactions.
+Welcome to the AI Outlook Add-in, a powerful tool that integrates Groq AI and Sambanova AI capabilities into Microsoft Outlook web, enhancing your email experience.
+This project aims to provide users with AI-powered assistance in their daily email interactions, making email management more efficient and productive.

 ## Star the project